europanite/rag_chat_bot/SECURITY.md

 ## Supported Versions

-The following table shows which versions of `rag_bot_container_weather` are currently being supported with security updates.
+The following table shows which versions of `rag_chat_bot` are currently being supported with security updates.

 | Version | Supported          |
 |---------|--------------------|